eqfy/mem-leak-analyzer/scope.md

 And same as discussed before, the check is skipped when the size to be allocated is not a fixed number or a constant, i.e. is unknown at compile time.

-Dynamically this will be very easy to check: log the size before sending into malloc and compare it with the element size of type the pointer dereferences into.
+Dynamically this will be straightforward to check: record the size before sending into memory allocation calls and compare it with the element size of type the pointer dereferences into.
 Or better if dynamic analysis is implemented for accessing invalid memory, this proactive approach is not needed dynamically as we will be accurately tracking each dereferencing anyway.

 ## Flow Control / Structure